Somali National Front: Governance

-Conflict with Al-Itihaad al-Islamiya and early Sharia Courts
+Conflict with Al-Itihaad al-Islamiya and early Sharia Courts (1994 - 1996)

 Like Aidids SNA and Ali Mahdi's SSA, the SNF also began opposing the rising strength of the Islamic courts appearing in southern Somalia.
 A sharia court established in Luuq District of Gedo region by Sheikh Mohamed A. Nuur in 1992 (with the blessing and support of the SNF) reportedly had more success than the courts appearing in Mogadishu at addressing lawlessness.
 Consequently Luuq district was considered to be one of the safest places in Somalia.
 Concerned with the sharia courts rising popularity and authority, the SNF and the Ethiopian military collaborated to destroy the Gedo Islamic Court, resulting in an increase of inter-clan warfare in the region.

 On 10 August 1996 heavy fighting erupted near Kenya's border city of Mandera during clashes between Al-Itihaad al-Islamiya (AIAI) and the SNF, backed by Ethiopian Air Force helicopter gunships.
 While pursuing AIAI, SNF and Ethiopian forces had allegedly crossed the border and Mandera was inadvertently bombed three times during the battle resulting in the death of a Kenyan soldier.
 This would lead to the imposition of a curfew on the North Frontier District and the Kenya Defence Force being put on full alert.

-Creation of Autonomous state of Jubaland

-Following a two month long conference in July 1998, Mohammed Siad Hersi Morgan (head of the SNF at the time) announced in September that he planned to set up an autonomous state of Jubaland, with the port of Kismayo as its capital.
-The objective of the movement was not to break away from Somalia, but rather to search for a "bottom up" solution to the country's issues through a new approach.

 Fracture, Ethiopia and conflict with Jubba Valley Alliance

 In the late 90s the SNF had fractured into pro and anti-Ethiopian factions.
 In 1999, Ethiopia made another incursion into Somalia in support of a breakaway faction within the SNF in conflict with the original SNF led by General Omar Haji, which Ethiopia had previously supported against AIAI and the Islamic courts.
+During June 1999, SNF forces fought against the ENDF.

 That same year, the SNF would entirely lose control of Gedo region when a military coalition united under the banner of the Allied Somali Force (later named the Jubba Valley Alliance) launched an offensive in the area.